adamchainz/django-htmx/docs/installation.rst

            ...,
        ]

-4. (Optional) Add the extension script to your template, as documented in :doc:`extension`
+4. (Optional) Add the extension script to your base template, as documented in :doc:`extension_script`.

-It’s up to you to add htmx (and any extensions) to your project, via a ``<script>`` tag in your base template.
-For resilience, you probably want to download it into your project’s static files, rather than rely on the ``unpkg.com`` hosted version.
+It’s up to you to add htmx (and extensions) to your project, via a ``<script>`` tag in your base template.
+For resilience, download it into your project’s static files, rather than rely on the ``unpkg.com`` hosted version.